 Have you ever left the theater when the movie was awful and you couldn’t waste any more time sitting there?
-I know ...
 I have, too.

-Why am I talking about movie theaters when this article is about Google AdWords and landing pages?
+Why am I talking about movie theaters when this article is about Google Ads and post-click landing pages?

-Both movies and landing pages need to be visually appealing and engaging to draw people in (enter the shiny movie trailers and the loud, colorful display ads).
-Both are also judged by their audiences in two main parts: The pre and post trailer for the movie; and the pre and post ad experience for your landing page.
+Both movies and post-click landing pages need to be visually appealing and engaging to draw people in (enter the shinyu movie trailers and the loud, colorful display ads).
+Both are also judged by their audiences in two main parts: The pre and post trailer for the movie; and the pre and post ad experience for your post-click landing page.

 Organic search results use a more subtle strategy to make the sale than paid advertising does.
 Paid ads are more direct about selling you on a product or service.

-Even with that, paid ads are critical for advertisers because they account for 64.6% of clicks when people are searching online.
+Even with that, paid ads are critical for advertisers because they account for 64.6% of clicks when people are searching online to specifically purchase something using high intent keywords.
 Plus, “on average the ads on the top of the page and also the top 3 on the right side of the page attract about 25% of clicks” from searchers.

 When a searcher clicks a PPC ad they know they are immediately going to go where they want to go.
 At least that’s the hope with optimized PPC ads.